 A Disney vacation involves months of planning, costs of airfare (or gas), accommodations, park tickets, plus the logistics of getting your family to Orlando.
-But you can’t control the fickle Florida weather.
-In fact, for central Florida, storms are part of the daily weather pattern during the summer months.
+But you can’t control the fickle Florida weather, especially since quick rainstorms are often a daily occurrence.
 Not fair, right?
-Since even a little rainy weather can put a crimp in your vacation style, use these tips to plan ahead for your next Disney trip.
+But, you don’t need to let rainy weather ruin your vacation.
+These tips will help keep your fun on track, even on a drizzly day.

-Although you can control some factors to help ensure that your vacation will have the perfect weather during your next Disney vacation (the time of year, checking long-range forecasts, etc.), Mother Nature tends to like surprises.
-But you don’t have to let the weather spoil your vacation.
+You can control some factors to help ensure that your vacation will have the perfect weather during your next Disney vacation (the time of year, checking long-range forecasts, etc.).
+But, Mother Nature tends to like surprises.
+You don’t have to let the weather spoil your vacation though.
 Even a rainy day can be a lot of fun and help create family memories that will last a lifetime.

 My family hasn’t had a Walt Disney World vacation yet that didn’t involve some (or even a great deal of) rain.
 But we’ve learned to roll with the weather and still create amazing memories.
 Read on for tips to make your rainy day at Disney World the best it can be.